Loading...

 How to consume egg omelet, yogurt without glucose spikes

 Add vegetables like spinach, bell peppers, or tomatoes to your omelet.
-These have fiber that can help slow the absorption of glucose.
+These can help slow down the absorption of carbohydrates, moderating glucose spikes.

-Include healthy fats such as avocado or a small amount of nuts like almonds or walnuts alongside your meal to slow digestion and glucose absorption.
+Add a small portion of healthy fats such as avocado or a sprinkle of nuts to your meal.
+These can help slow digestion and the release of glucose into the bloodstream.

 Monitor Meal Timing